AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 # Altering interactivity

-And now let's talk about customising the charts' performance and behaviour.
+And now let's talk about customising the charts' behaviour.
 There are two levels of interactivity: charts behaviour in general and the series level.

 ## Charts behaviour